 - Numbness, tingling or pain in the legs

-If you have more severe neck pain symptoms such as fever, nausea, loss of bladder control and numbness, tingling or pain in your legs, you may have a more serious condition.
+If you have more severe symptoms such as fever, nausea, loss of bladder control and numbness, tingling or pain in your legs in addition to your neck pain, you may have a more serious condition.
 Always consult your physician if you are suffering from any of the above symptoms, but consider the more severe symptoms as a medical emergency.